Utah Administrative Code

 (24) "Certified Nurse Midwife" means an individual licensed to practice by the Utah Department of Commerce under Title 58, Chapter 44a.

 (25) "Certified Social Worker" means an individual licensed by the Utah Department Commerce under Title 58, Chapter 60.

-(26) "Chronic Noncompliance" means a violation of the same licensing administrative rule which is documented in any three inspections within a four year period.
-Inspections may include complaint investigations, surveys, or follow-up inspections on plans of correction, or any combination of these inspections that is documented by the Department, an accrediting organization or a federal agency.
+(26) "Chronic Noncompliance" means a violation of the same licensing administrative rule which is documented in the last three inspections.
+Inspections may include follow-up inspections if the violation is re-cited or any inspection that is documented by the Department, an accrediting organization or a federal agency.